(Must be completed before beginning EMMS 170A/B)

 - have a passion for helping others?

-The Emergency Medical Technician course (EMMS 170) is offered twice a year.
+The Emergency Medical Technician course (EMMS 170A/B lecture/lab series) is offered twice a year.
 The course schedule consists of either Monday and Wednesday or Tuesday and Thursday nights from 6PM to 10PM, and one Saturday or Sunday class from 8AM to 5PM.
-In addition there is 24 hours of clinical time including time on an ambulance and in a hospital.
+In addition there is a requirement of 24 hours of clinical time including time on an ambulance and in a hospital.

 Once you graduate from the EMT program, you will be eligible to apply to take the National Registry of Emergency Medical Technicians (NREMT) and apply for state EMT certification.